khinds10/USBCArcade/README.md

 # Finished

 As you can see it's able to have a complete multifunctional arcade cabinet with all the standard arcade peripherals all routed through one single USB cable to the handheld.
-The handheld is also reciving power to keep it charged as well.
+The handheld is also receiving power to keep it charged as well.

 ![finished](https://raw.githubusercontent.com/khinds10/USBCArcade/main/build-images/finished/1.jpg "finished")
 ![finished](https://raw.githubusercontent.com/khinds10/USBCArcade/main/build-images/finished/2.jpg "finished")